Family planning: Developing countries

 High fertility countries have 18% of the world's population but contribute 38% of the population growth.
-In order to become rich, resources must be re-appropriated to increase income per person rather than supporting larger populations.
+To become rich, resources must be re-appropriated to increase income per person rather than supporting larger populations.
 As populations increase, governments must accommodate increasing investments in health and human capital and institutional reforms to address demographic divides.
 Reducing the cost of human capital can be implemented by subsidizing education, which raises the earning power of women and the opportunity cost of having children, consequently lowering fertility.
 Access to contraceptives may also yield lower fertility rates: having more children than expected constrains the individual from attaining their desired level of investment in child quantity and quality.
-In high fertility contexts, reduced fertility may contribute to economic development by improving child outcomes, reducing maternal mortality and increasing female human capital.
+In high fertility contexts, reduced fertility may contribute to economic development by improving child outcomes, reducing maternal mortality, and increasing female human capital.

 Dang and Rogers (2015) show that in Vietnam, family planning services increased investment in education by lowering the relative cost of child quality and encouraging families to invest in quality.
 By observing the distance to the nearest family planning center and the general education expenditure on each child, Dang and Rogers provide evidence that parents in Vietnam are making a child quality-quantity trade-off.